One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Final Words

-So, as you can see, Glasgow in a day really is a challenge, but it is a nice taste of what the city has to offer.
+As you can see, Glasgow in a day is a challenge, but it gives you a nice taste of what the city has to offer.

 As we say in Scotland, haste ye back – and I’m confident you will return for more because of Glasgow’s miles better, a reference to the 80s Glasgow tourism campaign.